baadhira/hexnodeMachineTest/README.md

 # Technologies used
 ReactJs, CSS .\
-CSS is used primarily for all the sliding and styling , used Slick library for infinite scrolling feature
+CSS is used primarily for all the sliding and styling \
+used Slick library for infinite scrolling feature for brands , rest all the sliding images , sliding tabs, accordions used pure css

 # Clone the repo